Bruno Tesch: Zyklon B

 Tesch, along with fellow chemists Gerhard Peters and Walter Heerdt, with the support of I.G.
 Farben, began research into the use of hydrogen cyanide as a fumigating agent.
 They developed a process in which the hydrogen cyanide could be manufactured and used in a solid form.

-The patent was assigned to Degesch, "Deutsche Gesellschaft für Schädlingsbekämpfung mbH" (German Limited Company for Pest Control), subsidiary of I.G.
+The patent was assigned to Degesch, "Deutsche Gesellschaft für Schädlingsbekämpfung mbH" (German Limited Company for Pest Control), a subsidiary of I.G.
 Farben, with Walter Heerdt being the only one of the inventors to receive patent rights, a portion of the proceeds from the manufacture and sale.
-Peters joined Degesch and would become managing director during World War II.
-Degesch was designated by the German government to set the safety rules and standards for the use of Zyklon B, and was given the authority to authorize shipments from the manufacturer to the customer after the strict criteria were met.
+Peters joined Degesch and became managing director during World War II.
+Degesch was designated by the German government to set the safety rules and standards for the use of Zyklon B, and was given the authority to authorise shipments from the manufacturer to the customer after the strict criteria were met.

 Tesch & Stabenow manufactured neither Zyklon B nor any other chemicals.
-It was primarily a pest control company specializing in fumigation of commercial properties such as the warehouses and freighters in the Port of Hamburg.
+It was primarily a pest control company specialising in fumigation of commercial properties such as the warehouses and freighters in the Port of Hamburg.
 Zyklon B was produced by Dessauer Werke and Kaliwerke.

 In 1925, Tesch & Stabenow—partly due to the largesse of Paul Haber of Degesch—received the exclusive rights to distribute the insecticide Zyklon B east of the Elbe River.
 In 1927, Stabenow departed from the firm.
-Tesch held a 45% share of the company and Degesch held 55%.
+Tesch held a 45% share of the company, and Degesch held 55%.
 Tesch assumed sole ownership of the company in 1942.

-During World War II, Tesch & Stabenow would sell massive quantities of Zyklon B to the SS.
-The gas was sold to Auschwitz concentration camp, Sachsenhausen concentration camp, Neuengamme concentration camp, Gross-Rosen concentration camp, Majdanek concentration camp, and Ravensbrück concentration camp.
+During World War II, Tesch & Stabenow sold massive quantities of Zyklon B to the SS.
+The gas was sent to Auschwitz, Sachsenhausen, Neuengamme, Gross-Rosen, Majdanek, and Ravensbrück concentration camps.
 In these camps, the SS used the Zyklon B they had purchased to murder approximately 1.1 million people.